arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 ### Workflow in RStudio

+The basis of programming is that we write down instructions for the computer to follow and then we tell the computer to follow those instructions.
+We call the instructions *commands* and we tell the computer to follow the instructions by *executing* or *running* those commands.

+**Generally speaking, there are two ways we can execute commands in RStudio.**
-One way that we can use RStudio is in the interactive way I alluded to earlier.
+One way is to use RStudio **interactively,** as I alluded to earlier.
 That is, we can test R commands in the **R console** at the bottom right and maybe save those commands into an R script to run later.
 This works just fine but it can be tedious and error-prone.
 A better way would be for us to compose our R script in the file pane and then run the commands as a script or line-by-line.